What is a fluoride varnish?

 Fluoride varnish is a procedure in which fluoride is applied to the teeth to prevent tooth decay, since it acts as a protective enamel against bacteria.
-This treatment can be carried out using rinses (mouthwashes), gels, varnishes and toothpastes.
+This treatment can be carried out using rinses (mouthwashes), gels, varnishes, and toothpastes.
 However, fluoride in large quantities is toxic and should therefore be avoided.
+A fluoride varnish procedure is carried out by a dental hygienist.

 How does fluoride varnish work?